-2017 was an absolutely storming year for television and there are so many top television programmes for me to choose from for my list of highlights.
-However, by far, these ten gems have been the best for me personally – take a peek and see if you agree!
+2017 was a storming year for television and there are so many top programmes for me to choose from for my list of highlights.
+I was also delighted to realise that my telly highlights could be enhanced by the discovery of Oled TV Panasonic.

 Bancroft ~ Oh my, what can I say about this AMAZING four part ITV drama?
-It was absolutely breath-taking and I was on the edge of my seat waiting for Bancroft (the outstanding Sarah Parish) to be found out.
-A second series must surely be in the offing and what made this stand out from all of the other ‘murder’ dramas is that Sarah Parish has become such a comedy series star in recent years that to see her in a totally different character moved me beyond words.
-As an actress, Parish is at the top of her game and still climbing and Bancroft was exceptionally well written too.
+It was breath-taking and I was on the edge of my seat waiting for Bancroft (the outstanding Sarah Parish) to be found out.
+A second series must surely be in the offing and what made this stand out other ‘murder’ dramas is that Sarah Parish has become such a comedy series star in recent years that to see her in a totally different character moved me.
+Bancroft was exceptionally well written too.

-W1A ~ One of my ultimate favourite television comedies, the script is side-splittingly observational and I only have to look at Jason Watkins’ expressions to start chuckling.
+W1A ~ One of my favourite television comedies, the script is side-splittingly observational and I only have to look at Jason Watkins’ expressions to start chuckling.
 It looked as though this series might be wrapping everything up with Anna (Sarah Parish) leaving for a job abroad and the amalgamation of job roles.
-A Christmas special would be well received (by me, at least) if this is the end – I need to know if Will (Hugh Skinner) gets the girl!
+If this is the end – I need to know if Will (Hugh Skinner) gets the girl!

-The A Word ~ Autism or Autistic Spectrum Disorder, I’m familiar with it because of a job I once did in my previous career with the NHS.
+The A Word ~ Autism or Autistic Spectrum Disorder, I’m familiar with it due to many factors.
 Watching this exceptionally well crafted series was an emotional experience yet it was so watchable.
-Cast brilliantly with Chris Eccleston and Pooky Quesnel being two of the highlights for me with outstanding performances.
-It’s so refreshing to watch this being tackled, though and in such a thought provoking way.
-An intense series which I’m so glad I tuned into.
+Cast brilliantly with Chris Eccleston and Pooky Quesnel particularly outstanding.
+An intense, thought provoking series which I’m so glad I tuned into.

 Bucket ~ The best comedy I’ve seen in a long time, certainly the best new comedy.
 Frog Stone has written a master-piece and it was cast so well with Frog and Miriam Margolyes as mother and daughter.
 A pairing de force in a series bound to make you laugh so hard you’ll cry.
 I’m also thrilled to have been introduced to another fantastic comedy writer – more please!